armollica/nicar-local-geodata/README.md

     - [Guidance for Data Users](https://www.census.gov/programs-surveys/acs/guidance.html) of the American Community Survey (ACS)
     - [Census Reporter](https://censusreporter.org/) is a really nice website for quickly finding data current data from the ACS.
 Gives quick summary visualizations down to the
 - Tabular data (i.e., spreadsheets)
-    - [American Factfinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is an interactive search tool (2000 - present)
+    - [American Factfinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) is an interactive search tool (data for years 2000 - present)
     - [Developer APIs](https://www.census.gov/developers/) for when you want to download things programmatically (1990 - present)
     - [IPUMS](https://usa.ipums.org/usa/) lets you compile all sorts of interesting statistics based on the underlying microdata
     - [NHGIS](https://www.nhgis.org/) has a good amount of data going way back, often at the tract-level (1790 - present)